engintron/engintron/README.md

 ==
 ### License
-Engintron is licensed under the GNU/GPL license.
+Engintron is released under the GNU/GPL license.
 For more info, have a look here: http://www.gnu.org/copyleft/gpl.html

 ==